Should You Pop Pimples? A Dermatologist Weighs In

 If you leave a pimple alone, your body’s natural healing process takes over.
 White blood cells rush to the site of the infection to fight off the bacteria.
 These white blood cells, along with dead skin cells and sebum (oil), form the pus you see in a pimple.

 Over time, the inflammation subsides, and the pimple either comes to a head and drains on its own or is reabsorbed by the body.
-This process might take a few days or even weeks, depending on the severity of the pimple.
+This process might take a few days or even weeks, depending on the pimple’s severity.
 While it might not be as satisfying as popping, allowing the pimple to heal naturally is ultimately the best way to minimise scarring and prevent further breakouts.

-Dr Rich reassures us that the body’s immune system will eventually eliminate the pus even without popping.
+Dr Rich reassures us that the body’s immune system will eventually eliminate the pus, even without popping it.

 Effective pimple treatments